valeriansaliou/bloom/README.md

 This way, your API worker (or any other worker in your infrastructure) can either tell Bloom to:

-* **Expire cache for a given bucket.** Note that as a given bucket may contain variations of cache for different HTTP `Authorization` headers, cache for all authentication tokens is purged at the same time when you purge cache for a bucket.
+* **Expire cache for a given bucket.** Note that as a given bucket may contain variations of cache for different HTTP `Authorization` headers, bucket cache for all authentication tokens is purged at the same time when you purge cache for a bucket.
 * **Expire cache for a given HTTP `Authorization` header.** Useful if an user logs-out and revokes their authentication token.

 **Bloom Control Libraries:**